nirmitshetty/flow_log_parser/README.md

 - port/protocol combination counts

 ## Files
-1. Flow log file: space delimited text file with flow log records.
-Sample files are present in `tests` directory.
+1. Flow log file: Sample files are present in `tests` directory.
-2. Lookup table file: space delimited text file with mappings.
-Default lookup table is `lookup_table.txt` in input directory.
+2. Lookup table file: Default lookup table is `lookup_table.txt` in input directory.
 Can be changed in `config.py`.
-3. Output file: text file with tagged flow log records based on lookup table.
-File is generated in `output` directory and format is `output_<flow log filepath>.txt`.
+3. Output file: File is generated in `output` directory and format is `output_<flow log filepath>.txt`.

 ## Assumptions
 1. Lookup table
+   - Space delimited text file
    - Only consider rows with at least 3 fields
    - All fields are valid
    - One port,protocol combination maps to one tag